 8.1 Lot

-In any consignment, All rolls knitted of a particular diameter of knitting machine of the same designation and of the same quality (type) and count of yarn and delivered to a buyer against one dispatch note shall constitute a lot.
+In any consignment, all rolls knitted of a particular diameter of knitting machine of the same designation and of the same quality (type) and count of yarn and delivered to a buyer against one dispatch note shall constitute a lot.

-8.1.1 The conformity of a lot to the requirements of this specification shall be determined on the basis of the tests carried out on the samples selected from the lot.
+The conformity of a lot to the requirements of this specification shall be determined on the basis of the tests carried out on the samples selected from the lot.

 8.2 Unless otherwise agreed to between the buyer and the seller, number of rolls depending upon the size of the lot shall be selected at random from the lot to constitute the gross sample.
-The number of rolls so selected shall be in accordance with col 3 of Table 3.
+The number of rolls so selected shall be in accordance with col (3) of Table 3.

 Table 3 Sample Size and Permissible Number of Non-Conforming Rolls